 Did you make any friends in Chile?

 Yes.
-Actually, I was the only UT student what went on this study abroad program.
+I was the only UT student that participated in this study abroad program.
 Most of the students were from northern states.
-So, I became friends with students from other universities.
+I became friends with students from other universities.
 I also made Chilean friends and I actually want to go back during my winter break because I had such an amazing time during my study abroad program.
 Hopefully, I'll save enough money and if I plan it well, I will be able to visit.

 Why should UT students study abroad?